 Become a better estimator in construction estimating

-What is costing?
+What is calculation ?

 Estimating is about calculating what a building and construction project will cost and what you will earn from the project.
 You can calculate everything from large construction projects such as single-family homes, schools, hospitals and docks, to small jobs such as replacing a door or laying parquet flooring in one room.